DifuseHQ/difuse-docs/src/firewall/aliases.md

 Let’s explore aliases through 2 examples, one where we define a manual alias and another where we take a look at automated aliases.

 * <b>Manual Aliases</b>: This type of alias is where you specify the IP Address in CIDR notation (or ports in the case of a ports alias) yourself.
-* <b>Automated Aliases</b>: This type of alias is where you specify a network interface and the alias will automatically populate with the IP Addresses of the devices connected to that interface.
+* <b>Automated Aliases</b>: This type of alias is where you specify a list that is present in the system and the system automatically updates the list in a timely manner.

 ### Manual Aliases